 They had not quite reached halfway, when Megaera smelled rotting vegetation.
 The air was warm and moist, and the walls showed condensation and streaks of niter like old bird droppings.
+As they went, the green glow ahead intensified.
 A splash echoed up from a cavernous space.

-They emerged from the stair on the end of a wide stone causeway and paused as the giants strode ahead.
-To either side stretched a lake mottled with green phosphorescent scum.
+They emerged from the stair to the edge of a lake, on the end of a wide stone causeway and paused as the giants strode ahead.
+To either side lay water mottled with green phosphorescent scum.
 The cavern dome stretched a hundred feet above.
-Straight ahead a score of yards, the causeway led to a small island that emerged from the water in three tiers like a squat ziggurat.
+Straight ahead a score of yards, the causeway led to a small island that emerged from the water in three tiers like a stout ziggurat.
 Overhanging the top level was a silken tent, lit faintly within by a hanging globe of grubs.
-The giants reached the island and sat on its lowest tier, waiting.
+The giants reached the island ziggurat and sat on its lowest tier, waiting.

-Limax led them forward, and they’d closed about half the distance when a subtle movement in the water caught their attention.
-Ten yards to the left, a pale lump rose slowly out, gradually revealed as a large head.
+Limax led them forward.
+They’d closed about half the distance when a subtle movement in the water caught their attention.
+Ten yards to the left, a pale lump broke the surface and rose, gradually revealed as a large head.
 The algae ran in glistening rivulets from it and mingled with the fronds of hair spreading in a slick all about.
-Heavy-lidded eyes broke the water, then a long nose and a lipless mouth that revealed sharklike teeth.
+Heavy-lidded eyes passed the waterline and blinked, then a long nose was revealed and a lipless mouth that grinned with sharklike teeth.
 “Orson,” said the creature.
 The voice was high and sweet and playful.
 “What are you doing here without our mistress, Orson?
 Maybe you would like to bathe?”
 A cold worm of ice seemed to inch along Megaera’s spine.

 Five other heads surfaced, three on the right side of the causeway.
-As the party hurried along, the heads glided smoothly beside them, stirring green eddies.
+As the party hurried along, the heads glided smoothly beside them, stirring green eddies of oily light.

 The giants glanced nervously to each side.
 “So what now?” the leader asked Megaera.